 In my 20 years of chartering in Tampa Bay and a lifetime of fishing here we have had thousands of clients step foot aboard our fleet of boats.
-Tampa Bay is a wonderful experience but preparing yourself for the trip beforehand on what to expect and bring will ensure you get the full experience.
-Knowing what to ask before and after booking is key to a great day on the water.
+Tampa Fl offers many fishing charters and is a wonderful experience but preparing yourself for the trip beforehand on what to expect and bring will ensure you get the full experience.
+Our Tampa Fl Fishing Charter offers the best experience on the water.
+But, knowing what to ask before and after booking is key to a great day on the water.
 Some of this is simple and common sense but gets overlooked every day.
-So here is some useful information that will make your next fishing trip a success…
+So here is some useful information that will make your next fishing charter in Tampa Bay a success…

 First step in the process is booking a fishing charter.
 This can seem easy and seamless with the internet these days, but this is the most crucial step to the trip.
 Going online to book is a great and convenient way to book but for the most part everyone looks legit.
 Make sure your captains are full time charter captains and that they are fully licensed and insured.
 Always look and read reviews.
 Stay away from booking referral sites (Book direct) Do not be afraid to ask for references as well.
 Follow these simple steps prior to booking and you will have a more successful charter.